Which Country Has The Most Churches Per Square Mile In The World

 There are an estimated 2,500 churches in each country.
 This means that the United States has the most churches per square mile (6.4), followed by Brazil (4.9) and France (4.3).

-READ: How To Close A Church Legally
+READ: Can A Catholic Go To A Baptist Church

 Conclusion